khaliszz/ProjectDAD_Library/README.md

 ### Database

 - phpMyAdmin: Stores data related to members, books, and borrowings.
-- Tables: Includes tables for members, books, and borrowings with appropriate foreign key relationships.
+- Tables: Includes tables for members, books, and borrowings.

 ## How to Run